algotom/algotom/README.md

       `pip install algotom`
 - Important notes:
-    + There's an ongoing problem of numpy 1.20 for python 3.7.
-If use python 3.7, reinstall numpy with version smaller than 1.20 (e.g. 1.19.2) after install algotom.
+    + If there's a problem of numpy 1.20 for python 3.7, reinstall numpy with version smaller than 1.20 (e.g. 1.19.2) after install algotom.

  How to use
 ----------